Unknown Horizons

 Unknown Horizons is a city-building game and real-time strategy game, inspired by the Anno series.
 It is released under the GNU General Public License (GPLv2) and is therefore free and open source software.
 Much of the artwork is open content under e.g. CC BY-SA Creative Commons licenses.
-The game is still under active development; milestone snapshots are released occasionally.
+The development has moved to a new repository for the Godot port.

 Gameplay

 The player guides a group of people settling in a newly discovered archipelago of islands.
 The player must provide miscellaneous goods (including food, lumber and tools) and public services for the settlers' welfare.
 The inhabitants in return pay taxes which is the main source of income.

 When supplied adequately, the population will grow and the inhabitants will rise to higher social classes.
 Currently, there are six different settlement levels planned and more than 40 different buildings available.

 The starting increment is called "Sailors".
 Players can set up a basic infrastructure and provide inhabitants with resources such as food.
 In the second increment "Pioneers", new buildings become available.
 Buildings begin to look like wooden constructions instead of tents.
 Increment 3 is named "Settlers" and progress is shown by half-timbered buildings.

 The remaining three increments "Citizens", "Merchants" and "Aristocrats" are designed, but not yet implemented.